 Modernizing your applications can be a lengthy process, including numerous tasks.
 Setting clear, sequential objectives can guarantee that your team’s emphasis is on the correct settings, in the proper order, during what can otherwise be a time-consuming process.

 Businesses can complete their long-term modernisation goals by focusing on the company’s resources and actions on the relevant milestones.

 Businesses can complete their long-term modernisation goals by focusing on the company’s resources and actions on the relevant milestones.
 Objectives also establish performance criteria.
 They enable you to assess the effectiveness of your effort frequently and, if necessary, take corrective action to keep the entire effort on track and on time.

 When creating a modernization roadmap, it’s vital to ensure the right people are doing the right jobs.
 Your team will be able to divide and conquer by appointing Subject Matter Experts (SMEs) for each application.
 These SMEs are also essential for the future since they allow other team members, particularly new employees, to rely on them when learning new or old systems.

 It’s critical to assess your technical team members’ abilities.
 You’ll ensure they’re assigned to the most relevant and appropriate application workstream.
 In the end, this will create a supportive environment that will allow for faster growth.

 Modernisation projects are frequently enormous, time-consuming, frightening, and costly.
 Organisational stability is critical for implementing an effective modernisation effort, both at the executive level and inside R&D.

 You want everyone to feel a “steady hand on the rudder,” including your customers, partners, and employees.
-Develop a systematic strategy for the significant organizational changes that application modernization always brings.
-Finally, mature technical leadership will guarantee that your business goals are not jeopardized during the process and are instead prioritized.
+Develop a systematic strategy for the significant organisational changes that application modernisation always brings.
+Finally, mature technical leadership will guarantee that your business goals are not jeopardised during the process and are instead prioritised.